pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

 ### 3. Configure deployment credentials

-Before the deployment, you will need to set the config values for your Vercel token, katwalk-api dns name, repsitory name, and repository type.
+Before the deployment, you will need to set the config values for your Vercel token,the URL to the Katwalk Server endpoint, the repository name, and the repository type.
 The Vercel token is supposed to be set as a secret.
 If you open the `Pulumi.${stackName}.yaml` file, you can see the encrypted secret in this plain text YAML configuration.

 ```bash
 # Set your katwalk-api path here - It should have this format https://{domain}/v1/chat